surifirstpin/biplus_documentation/docs/SReports.md

 ## View Report

-To view a report click on specific report in dashboard section and it will navigate to the report created.
+To view a saved report click on specific report in dashboard section and it will navigate to the report created.

 **1.**  Set the report to home page by clicking on **Set on homepage** icon.